Centre for Economic Development, Transport and the Environment

-The Centres for Economic Development, Transport and the Environment steer and supervise the activities of the TE Offices (Employment and Economic Development Offices, Finnish: työ- ja elinkeinotoimisto), which have similar tasks as Job Centres have in the UK.
-Not all ELY Centres deal with all three areas of responsibility as they can also manage duties on each other's behalf.
+The ELY Centres steered and supervised the activities of the Employment and Economic Development Offices (TE Offices, työ- ja elinkeinotoimistot), which had similar tasks as Job Centres have in the UK.
+Not all ELY Centres dealt with all three areas of responsibility, as they could also manage duties on each other's behalf.

+The operations of the ELY Centres ended on 31 December 2025, after which the Economic Development Centres (elinvoimakeskukset) and the Finnish Supervisory Agency (Lupa- ja valvontavirasto, LVV) were established on 1 January 2026 to continue their operations.